jonaskobler/graphql_tests_for_python/README.md

-# Automatic GraphQL Test Generator
+# Automatic GraphQL Test Generator for FastAPI apps

 This script is designed to automatically generate pytest test cases for your GraphQL API.
 It introspects your GraphQL schema, generates mock queries/mutations, and outputs a Python test file containing all the generated test cases.